 Around 1992 something happened.
 The crowds no longer saw the little boys who could carry three part harmony but adolescent men who were in a transition point in their ministry.
 Jonathan was a freshman in high school and Rodney a freshman in college.
 It was during this time God began to deal with the Bledsoes in a way He never had before.
 He did something that most of us, as Christians know about, He placed a calling and a burden on their lives.
 This is when they recorded their first project “A New Beginning”, which best described how they felt.
 Since then The Bledsoes have completed 6 more projects and have seen many lives changed by their ministry.

 In 1995, the group was blessed with another change.
 Their cousin, Robert Freeman, began to play the keyboards and sing.
 Robert now handles most all of the bus driving duties and handles the baritone part on stage.
-Charity Bobbitt now handles the soprano part for The Bledsoes.
-Charity and her husband, Preston have three children, Brianna, Chandler and Cameron.
-Charity has been singing in chruches since she was four years old and playing the piano since the age of ten.
+Melissa Harding now handles the soprano part for The Bledsoes.
+Melissa herself is no stranger to southern gospel music, her family traveled for years as The Buffingtons and for the last 15 years Melissa was the third part of the successful trio, Rejoice!
 These changes have very much added to the variety of their ministry.

-The Bledsoes have performed with artists such as The McKameys, The Isaacs, The Primitives, Michael Combs, The Rowlands, Squire Parsons and Karen Peck & New River to name a few.
-Filling over 150 dates a year, the most important person they want to share with their audiences is the Holy Spirit.
+Filling over 150 dates a year, the most important person they want to share with their audiences is Jesus, through the Holy Spirit.
 As I have heard Rodney say many times, “Without Him our efforts are all in vain!”

 Above all The Bledsoes are interested in the souls they have seen saved through the years, the winning of more souls to Christ and the blessing of their brothers and sisters in Christ.
 It is plain to see and hear this desire not only while talking with them, but in their concerts as well.
 They know that it is not their own abilities that these goals are accomplished, but through God’s abilities manifested in their lives.